-Preparation and updating of the Related Parties List are carried out by the Interpump Group S.p.A.
-Internal
+Preparation and updating of the Related Parties List are carried out by the Interpump Group S.p.A. by the

-Audit Function.
-The IA Function informs each of the Company's Directors, Serving Auditors, and Managers with strategic responsibilities of their inclusion in the List, simultaneously requesting each interested party for an initial transmission of information concerning their offices in Subsidiaries, their close relatives, the extent to which they, or their close relatives, exert control, also jointly, or Significant Influence or hold a significant interest, anyway no less than 20% of voting rights.
-The Directors, Serving auditors, and Managers with strategic responsibilities must inform the IA Function promptly of any significant change concerning the parties connected to them.
+Legal and Corporate Affairs Function.
+The Legal and Corporate Affairs Function informs each of the Company's Directors, Statutory Auditors, and Managers with strategic responsibilities of their inclusion in the Related Parties List, simultaneously requesting each interested party for an initial transmission of information concerning their offices in Subsidiaries, their close relatives, the extent to which they, or their close relatives, exert control, also jointly, or Significant Influence or hold a significant interest, anyway no less than 20% of voting rights.
+The Directors, Statutory Auditors, and Managers with strategic responsibilities must inform the Legal and Corporate Affairs Function promptly of any significant change concerning the parties connected to them.

-Internal Audit Function (IA Function): the Company's internal function responsible for evaluating the adequacy of the Company's internal controls designed to assure correct management of corporate risks; for the purposes of this Procedure, the IA Function occupies the role of a party involved in the operational management of the RPT in support of the Executive Director, the CFO, and the Board of Directors.
+Legal and Corporate Affairs Function: the Company's internal function responsible for legal and corporate affairs, which has the task of protecting interests of a legal nature that involve the Company's business and life; for the purposes of this Procedure, the Legal and Corporate Affairs Function, under the direct responsibility of the General Counsel, is the function involved in the operational management of the RPT in support of the Executive Director, the CFO, and the Board of Directors.